JSUMAN-3000/Forest_Fire_detection_by_DL/README.md

 # Forest_Fire_detection_by_DL
-An intial part of code is submitted
+week 1 : An intial part of code is submitted